PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/Kubernetes-cluster-api-capi-an-introduction/index.md

 ## Conclusion

 The cluster API architecture allows for the creation of clusters in a declarative manner.
 It uses a familiar programming model and enables infrastructure providers to create clusters using an open, extensible model for implementation.
+It allows teams to use gitops processes to create clusters inline with how they deploy applications.